How to Get an Engine Clearance in South Africa (2026 Step-by-Step Guide)

 Documents Required for Engine Clearance

-✅ 1 — Certified copy of your Identity Document (ID)
+✅ Certified copy of your green barcoded ID or passport

-✅ 2 — Original vehicle registration certificate (NaTIS / logbook)
+✅ Original vehicle registration certificate (NaTIS — the blue book)

 What If There's No Engine Number on the New Block?